cisagov/ScubaGear/baselines/exo.md

 Several techniques exist for protecting against phishing attacks, including the following:

-- Impersonation protection checks, wherein a tool compares the sender’s address to the addresses of known senders to flag look-alike addresses, such as `user@exmple.com` and `user@example.com`.
+- Impersonation protection checks, wherein a tool compares the sender's address to the addresses of known senders to flag look-alike addresses, such as `user@exmple.com` and `user@example.com`.